victronenergy/gui-v2/README.md

 ## License

-See license.txt in the repo
+See license file in the repo.